Your Unfinished Attic May Be Hiding Extra Living Space

 - Light Colors: Light-colored paint and finishes can make the space feel larger and more open.

 - Strategic Lighting: Install skylights or dormer windows to enhance natural light.
+These additions not only brighten the room but can also increase the perception of usable space in areas with sloped ceilings.

 5. Insulate and Soundproof